Is Your Medical Aid Too Rich?

-Christoff Raath of the Health Monitor Company pointed out recently that the 25% figure in the Act was sucked out of thin air.
-No one knows where this figure comes from, he said, and added that if just half these reserves could be released and invested, a great deal could be achieved.
+Christoff Raath of the Health Monitor Company says the 25% figure in the Act was sucked out of thin air.
+No one knows where this figure comes from, he said.
+And he added that investing just half these reserves would achieve a great deal.

-Needless to say members’ contributions could be slashed radically as well if the solvency ratio were to be reduced.
-Raath called the 25% reserve stipulation an effective tax on members as contributions are invariably increased to maintain the solvency level.
+Needless to say members’ contributions could reduce radically as well if the solvency ratio was lower.
+Raath called the 25% reserve stipulation an effective tax on members.
+That is because contributions are invariably rise to maintain the solvency level.

-The 25% reserve level was presumably put in place to provide a buffer in the case of something going wrong, but Raath said he could not imagine a catastrophe, short of a Black Death mass infection scenario, that would justify this kind of solvency.
+The 25% reserve level is there to provide a buffer in the case of something going wrong.
+But Raath said he could not imagine a catastrophe, short of a Black Death mass infection scenario, that would justify this kind of solvency.

 As with many group schemes in human society, the reserve level penalizes efficient schemes that produce a surplus and rewards loss-making schemes.

 Raath added that the 25% solvency stipulation made it extremely difficult for new entrants into the medical aid market to build their reserves.

 As the value of the rand drops and medical costs skyrocket, many restricted schemes (those for designated companies or industries) are spending their surplus reserves to help cover their members’ medical costs.
 Even some open schemes (ones that anyone can join) are struggling to maintain the 25% ration.
 Discovery Health’s solvency ratio was 23.5% in 2012.